top of page

 Title Website.png

-Click to Pre-Order.png
+Click to Order.png

-Tucked away in the darkest corner, the booth was private, and far enough from the beat-up jukebox so as not to be blasted by the music.
+Tucked away in the darkest corner, the booth was private and far enough from the beat-up jukebox so as not to be blasted by the music.
 Most importantly, it kept his back to the wall and gave him a full view of the interior of the bar.

 All of the locals knew not to sit in that booth.
 They also knew to leave him alone when he was in one of his moods.
 Tonight, he was definitely in a mood.
 Courtesy of the two scumbags on the far side of the room drinking tequila and grabbing at the young waitress every time she walked by.